Doctor Who: Spin-offs

-The Sarah Jane Adventures, starring Elisabeth Sladen who reprised her role as investigative journalist Sarah Jane Smith, was developed by CBBC; a special aired on New Year's Day 2007, and a full series began on 24 September 2007.
+The Sarah Jane Adventures, starring Sladen who again reprised her role as Sarah Jane, was developed by CBBC; a special aired on New Year's Day 2007, and a full series began on 24 September 2007.
 A second series followed in 2008, featuring the return of Brigadier Lethbridge-Stewart.
 A third in 2009 featured a crossover appearance from the main show by David Tennant as the Tenth Doctor.
 In 2010, a fourth season featured Matt Smith as the Eleventh Doctor alongside former companion actress Katy Manning reprising her role as Jo Grant.
 A final, three-story fifth series was transmitted in autumn 2011 – uncompleted due to Sladen's death in early 2011.

 An animated serial, The Infinite Quest, aired alongside the 2007 series of Doctor Who as part of the children's television series Totally Doctor Who.
 The serial featured the voices of series regulars David Tennant and Freema Agyeman but is not considered part of the 2007 series.
 A second animated serial, Dreamland, aired in six parts on the BBC Red Button service, and the official Doctor Who website in 2009.

 Class, featuring students of Coal Hill School, aired online on BBC Three for one series in 2016.
 It was written by Patrick Ness.
 Peter Capaldi as the Twelfth Doctor appears in the show's first episode.

-On 27 January 2023, Russell T Davies confirmed via GQ that future Doctor Who spin-offs were in the works.
-At San Diego Comic-Con in July 2024, Davies confirmed a new spin-off series, The War Between the Land and the Sea, was in development.
-Davies wrote the spin-off with Pete McTighe.
-The five-part miniseries was directed by Dylan Holmes Williams.
+The War Between the Land and the Sea is a spin-off miniseries written by Russell T Davies and Pete McTighe, directed by Dylan Holmes Williams, and starring Russell Tovey as Barclay and Gugu Mbatha-Raw as the Sea Devil Salt, characters who are not connected to Tovey's and Mbatha-Raw's previous Doctor Who roles.
+The War Between the Land and the Sea involves an international crisis involving humans and Sea Devils.
+It aired on BBC One in 2025 and will air on Disney+ in 2026.
 Jemma Redgrave, Alexander Devrient, and Ruth Madeley returned to reprise their roles from Doctor Who as Kate Lethbridge-Stewart, Colonel Ibrahim, and Shirley Anne Bingham.
-Filming wrapped in December 2024.
-The series sees the return of the Sea Devils.
-Gugu Mbatha-Raw and Russell Tovey, who had previously appeared as other characters in Doctor Who, were respectively cast as a Sea Devil called Salt and a human called Barclay.
+Colin McFarlane reprised his role from Torchwood: Children of Earth as General Pierce.

 Numerous other spin-off series have been created not by the BBC but by the respective owners of the characters and concepts.
 Such spin-offs include the novel and audio drama series Faction Paradox, Iris Wildthyme and Bernice Summerfield; as well as the made-for-video series P.R.O.B.E.; the Australian-produced television series K-9, which aired a 26-episode first season on Disney XD; and the audio spin-off Counter-Measures.
+In December 2025, the contract for production of an animated spin-off of Doctor Who for pre-school audiences to air on CBeebies was awarded to Blue Zoo Animation Studio, with the 52 episodes to be split across two series.
+Subsidiary company Brighton Zoo will also work on the series, which entered production in August 2026.